nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/README.md

 * A raspberry pi 3 kit.
 A kit, at a minimum should contain the RPI3 itself, a case, a 2.5A power supply, and the heatsinks for the two processors.
 I bought this one from amazon: https://www.amazon.com/gp/product/B01D92SSX6/ref=oh_aui_detailpage_o03_s00?ie=UTF8&psc=1
 * Some kits come with preloaded SD memory cards.
 I bought a empty 32 G card and loaded the OS from the internet -- as I will explain later.
 The SD card should be a good quality card.
 I bought this one: https://www.amazon.com/gp/product/B010Q57T02/ref=oh_aui_detailpage_o06_s00?ie=UTF8&psc=1
+* For initial setup you will need a USB keyboard and mouse.
+After setup, you can control Kodi from your smartphone using a Kodi Remote on Android which will run in your internal WiFi network, speaking of which, you will need to have a Wifi network up and running to which the RPI3 can connect and download videos and music and stream live to your HDMI TV - which you will also need.